bkeepers/github-notifications/README.md

 This will install all the needed dependencies, start up a server, and open [localhost:9000](http://localhost:9000) in your browser.

+This project is built using [Yeoman](http://yeoman.io/), a simple tool for building static webapps in node.js.
+There is no server component.
+The [app](app) gets compiled into static HTML, CSS, and JavaScript that uses the GitHub API.

 The app is mostly CoffeeScript and uses [Backbone](http://backbonejs.org).
 [app/scripts/main.coffee](app/scripts/main.coffee) is the starting point.